Skip to content

 The Ultimate Derby:

-If you’re looking for a local derby, check out the 2019 High Bridge Soap Box Derby which was the last one we know of in nearby High Bridge, New Jersey.
+If you’re looking for a local derby, check out the High Bridge Soap Box Derby, which is still a Jersey classic in nearby High Bridge, New Jersey.

 Additional Information

 New Jersey features many races throughout the state.
-The mission of the New Jersey Soap Box Derby Racing Association is to help promote and publicize all forms of Soap Box racing throughout the state of New Jersey.
-The International Soap Box Derby championship is held annually in Akron, Ohio in mid July.
-To order your car kit or for more info about the World Championship race please go to www.soapboxderby.org
+The mission of the New Jersey Soap Box Derby Racing Association is to help promote and publicize all forms of Soap Box racing throughout New Jersey.
+The International Soap Box Derby championship is held annually in mid-July in Akron, Ohio.
+To order your car kit or for more info about the World Championship race, please go to www.soapboxderby.org

-Every July, about 500 champions and their families from the United States, and countries including Canada, Germany, Japan and New Zealand, arrive in Akron in for a week of race-related activities.
-The week begins with technical inspections, weigh-ins and trial runs on the famous 989-foot-long track at Derby Downs.
+Every July, about 500 champions and their families from the United States and countries including Canada, Germany, Japan, and New Zealand arrive in Akron for a week of race-related activities.
+The week begins with technical inspections, weigh-ins, and trial runs on the famous 989-foot-long track at Derby Downs.

 New Jersey Soap Box Derby Events